volusion/element/content/how-to/proptypes.md

 ---
-title: 'Element Proptypes'
+title: 'Add Element Proptypes'
+metaTitle: 'Add Element Proptypes'
+metaDescription: 'In this how-to guide, we will add new Element Proptypes to an existing Element Block React Component and organize them using an Element Proptype sectionHeader.'
 ---

-In this how-to guide we will add new Element Proptypes to an existing Element Block React Component and organize them using an Element Proptype `sectionHeader`.
+In this how-to guide, we will add new Element Proptypes to an existing Element Block React Component and organize them using an Element Proptype `sectionHeader`.

 ## 1. Find the Current Block Configs